Fractional COO · East Midlands

 • 30–90 day financial visibility as standard

-• Growth absorbed by structure, not pushed back to founder
+• Growth absorbed by structure, not pushed back to the founder

 • Leaders developed to hold real authority